TexasInstruments/ble_examples/docs/hid_emu_kbd.md

    The device starts advertising by default.

 1. Initiate a device discovery and connection procedure to discover and connect to the HID device from a HID Host peer device.
-   This can be done using an android device.
+   An example in doing this is can be done by pairing this example with an android device.
+By pressing Buttons 1 or 2, you can see different items being selected on the "home" screen.